renatocaliari/contornos/docs/en/apps.md

 The intention of this process is to recognize and evaluate the participation of people in the organization.

-### Influencing expectations of mentoring, partnership or bonus variations
+### Influencing expectations of mentoring, contractual relationship or bonus variations

 Participants in the process:
 - participants of the contornos of the person to be evaluated